 Because the product is just waiting and ready for someone to buy it, the process of fulfilling an order from a warehouse can be fast (thanks Amazon).

-The other method is on-demand products.
-For some products, this is necessary because the product is customized before ordering.
-I might create a book of family photos and customize the introduction for each family member.
+The other method uses print-on-demand services to create and ship your product.
+For some goods, this is necessary because the product is customized before ordering.
+Like a book of family photos and a customized introduction in each copy.

 Print-on-demand is great for custom products, but it’s not so great for production times.
 That lamp can ship and arrive in a matter of days.
 My custom photo book has to first be checked to ensure it can print, then sent to a printer to be printed and bound.
 Once all of that is done it is added to a shipment and picked up by the carrier.
 Only then does it start the journey to my mom’s doorstep.